IgniteUI/igniteui-docfx/docfx_project/components/linear_progress.md

 ---

 ##Linear Progress

-The linear progress bar component provides the ability to display a progress bar and update its appearance as its state changes.
-This component offers a choice of colors and can be striped or non-striped.
+<p class="highlight">The Ignite UI for Angular Linear Progress Bar Indicator component provides a visual indicator of an application’s process as it changes.
+The indicator updates its appearance as its state changes.
+The indicator can be styled with a choice of colors in stripes or solids.</p>
+<div class="divider"></div>

 ### Usage
 ```html
 <igx-linear-bar [striped]="false" [value]="currentValue" [max]="200">
 </igx-linear-bar>
 ```
+<div class="divider--half"></div>

-### API Summary
+### API
 | Name   |       Type      |  Description |
 |:----------|:-------------:|:------|
 | `max` |  number | Set maximum value that can be passed. |